-As at November 30, 2021, cash and investment were measured at fair value using level 1 input under the fair value hierarchy.
-As at November 30, 2021, the Company did not have financial instruments measured at fair value on a recurring basis.
-The fair value of the Company's due from a joint venture partner, accounts payable and accrued liabilities, and loans payable are estimated to approximate their carrying values as at November 30, 2021 and 2020.
+As at November 30, 2022, cash was measured at fair value using level 1 input under the fair value hierarchy.
+The fair value of the Company's due from a joint venture partner, accounts payable and accrued liabilities, and loans payable are estimated to approximate their carrying values as at November 30, 2022 and 2021.